 During Evan's penultimate flashback (the one after which he wakes up in the mental hospital), there is a quick succession of shots with people making funny faces.
 One of the people appearing on several pictures is co-director Eric Bress.

-Aside from appearing for a split second in a picture during the last-to-final flashback, co-director Eric Bress also appears as a patient in the mental hospital in the beginning of the movie.
-In the alternate ending on the director's cut, he also has a cameo as Andrea's new husband (in the alternate time line created by Evan).
+Aside from appearing for a split second in a picture during the second last 'jump-back', co-director Eric Bress also appears as a patient in the mental hospital in the beginning of the movie.
+In the alternate ending on the director's cut, he also has a cameo as Andrea's new husband in the alternate time line created by Evan.

 73 of 81 found this interesting Interesting? |

 The frat pledge scene was filmed on the lawns of the historic Ceperley House on the shores of Deer Lake in Burnaby, BC, Canada.
 Evan's proposal was filmed in front of the property's gardener's cottage, located behind the house.
 Coincidentally, the mansion was used as an actual frat house for SFU during a brief period in the 1960s, before the city of Burnaby evicted the students to convert the home into an art gallery.
 Defiant students barricaded themselves inside and lit the living room on fire.